< Back home

 While this website presents you with a complete listing of all Berry recordings and a detailed description of where you may find them, a website is never as extensive as a 400 page book.
 If you are interested in all the details about Berry's recording sessions (when, where, why, what) and about Berry's records (label, country, tracks, specific features), you have to get yourself these three books.

-Fred Rothwell's Long Distance Information: Chuck Berry's Recorded Legacy (Music Mentor Books, 2001 Get it now!) is the ultimate book for any serious Chuck Berry record collector.
+Fred Rothwell's Long Distance Information: Chuck Berry's Recorded Legacy (Music Mentor Books, 2001) is the ultimate book for any serious Chuck Berry record collector.
 This is the book I always wanted to write - and stopped trying when I saw Fred's early manuscripts: All Berry sessions, all the songs, all the session musicians, where to find which song if ever released, and tons of additional stuff.
 Highly recommended!